alarm-redist/fifty-states/analyses/ME_cd_2000/doc_ME_cd_2000.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Maine.
+We sample 5,000 districting plans for Maine, across 10 independent runs of the SMC algorithm.
-No special techniques were needed to produce the sample.
+We use the standard county constraint.
+We weaken the compactness parameter to 0.8 due to the relatively small state size and total number of tracts to encourage more diversity in the sample.